Hurricane Prep Summer Bridge Program - The University of Tulsa

 On-campus participants will live in LaFortune House during the Hurricane Prep Summer Bridge Program and throughout their first year on campus.
 LaFortune House is home to the First-Year Residential Experience living-learning community, which seeks to apply in-class learning with out-of-class experiences that develop well-rounded students.

-No, participants within commuting distance to campus (20-mile radius) may live at home during the program.
+No, participants who plan to live on campus during the fall but live within commuting distance to campus (20-mile radius) may live at home during the program.
+Students who plan to commute in the fall will be expected to do so during the program.
 However, commuting students must confirm that they have reliable transportation because daily attendance to both classes is expected.

 Yes, you may bring a car to campus during the program but will need to purchase a parking permit.
 Participants who live on campus during the program should select the LaFortune House lot for residents, or “LH.
 Participants who commute during the program will need to select a commuter lot option.
 Details are available at utulsa.edu/parking/parking-permits/.